oskarth/experiments.oskarth.com/content/unix02b.md

 that it will be at a 16-byte boundary.
-Why this is done is outside of the scope of this article, but it has to do with performance and being able to do several instructions in parallel on certain architectures like *SIMD*.
+Why this is done is outside of the scope of this article, but it has to do with performance and being able to do several instructions in parallel on certain architectures with something called *SIMD*.
 We can see that the stack pointer is evenly divided by 16 with `print 0x2fe0 % 16` (or just by looking at the last position in the hex number, since that's the "16"-th position).
 This is what the stack looks like now:

 ```
 0x2fe0: 0x00000000  <--- ESP